AER-RC/LBLRTM/README.md

 in the `LBLRTM` directory.

-Currently, the latest release is LBLRTM v12.11, and it is recommended that this be the version that users clone and checkout (rather than the `master` branch).
+Currently, the latest official release is LBLRTM v12.11, and it is recommended that this be the version that users clone and checkout (rather than the `master` branch).
 To do this, one needs to simply checkout the `v12.11` tag:

 ```
 git checkout tags/v12.11